RobbieHember/fcgadgets/README.md

 * Simulate high-resolution, wall-to-wall coverage of a watershed or timber supply area

 ## CBRUNNER
-The **cbrunner** subpackage is a computer simulation model that estimates the greenhouse gas (GHG) balance of the forest sector, including forest ecosystems and wood products.
+The **fcgadgets.cbrunner** subpackage is a computer simulation model that estimates the greenhouse gas (GHG) balance of the forest sector, including forest ecosystems and wood products.
 The annual net flux of GHGs between the forest sector and the atmosphere is estimated by simulating several biophysical processes each year, including the biomass dynamics of trees, the decay and physical transformation of dead organic matter, the impact of natural disturbances, harvest removals, silvicultural treatments, and nutrient applications.
 ![image info](./images/fcgadgets_annual_processes.png)